[Update: Nov. 22 , 2014]

 1 ¼ cup. heavy cream (10 oz)

-1 ¼ cup high quality dark chocolate or bittersweet chocolate, chopped (10 oz.)
+1 ¼ cup (10 oz) dark chocolate or bittersweet chocolate

 Pour heavy cream in a saucepan and bring to a boil over medium heat.
-Remove from heat; stir in chocolate.
+Remove from heat; stir in chocolate until completely incorporated.
 Mix slowly so as not to incorporate air.
-When the chocolate is incorporated into the cream, stir in the butter.
+Add vanilla if using.
 Allow to cool to room temperature before piping onto macarons.
 The ganache will harden if placed in a refrigerator.
 Allow to come to room temperature for piping.
 If the ganache becomes too soft while piping, set it in the refrigerator for a few minutes.

 1 1/4 cups high quality white chocolate, chopped (10 oz)